 Office of Sponsored Programs

-Touro California's Office of Sponsored Programs helps submit funding applications for research, instruction and public service activities.
-We also provide assistance with post-award management.
-In large part, the OSP acts as a liaison between scientists, administrators, and sponsors to make sure all sponsored projects meet University guidelines and policies, as well as federal, state and sponsor regulations.
+Touro California's Office of Sponsored Programs helps submit funding applications for research, instruction, and public service activities.
+They also provide assistance with pre- and post-award management.
+The OSP largely acts as a liaison between scientists, administrators, and sponsors to ensure all sponsored projects meet University guidelines and policies and federal, state, and sponsor regulations.

 Research Day showcases the research contributions of both faculty and students in science, clinical practice, education and public health.
 One of the most popular campus events each year, Research Day, allows students to showcase what they've learned.
 Many Research Day projects inspire deeper investigation and constructive new collaborations.

 This years Research Day has concluded and took place on April 19th, 2023.

 We regularly receive grants from the National Institutes of Health, the California Department of Public Health, the National Science Foundation, and many more local and national science and public health-focused organizations.

 We've also built an impressive network of collaborators, both locally, nationally, and around the world.